-3. With the help of another person, carefully roll the saw off the pallet and onto the top piece of Styrofoam, as shown in Fig. 4.
+3. With the help of another person, carefully roll the saw off the pallet and onto the top piece of Styrofoam (see Fig. 6).
 You can use the cast iron table and the elevation control shaft as lifting points to help you roll the saw.
 Wear safety gloves and be careful to use proper lifting technique to avoid injury.